impleri/item-skills/readme.md

       .if(player => player.cannot('skills:stage', 2));
   });

-  // Vanilla items cannot be used at all unless player is at stage 2 (or later) event.restrict('@minecraft', restrict => {
+  // Vanilla items cannot be crafted at all unless player is at stage 2 (or later) event.restrict('@minecraft', restrict => {
-    restrict.everything()
+    restrict.unproducible()
       .if(player => player.cannot('skills:stage', 2));
   });